| Title: | Enhanced Implementation of Whittaker-Henderson Smoothing |

 dim2 |

-A data.frame regrouping information about the fitted and predicted values, the model variance, residuals and effective degrees of freedom...
+A data.frame gathering information about the fitted and predicted values, the model variance, residuals and effective degrees of freedom...

 x |